Azure-Samples/resource-manager-python-template-deployment/README.md

 ### What is this azure_deployment.py Doing?

 The entry point for this sample is [azure_deployment.py](https://github.com/azure-samples/resource-manager-python-template-deployment/blob/master/azure_deployment.py).
-This script uses the deployer class below to deploy a the aforementioned template to the subscription and resource group specified in `my_resource_group` and `my_subscription_id` respectively.
+This script uses the `Deployer` class below to deploy the aforementioned template to the subscription and resource group specified in `my_resource_group` and `my_subscription_id` respectively.
 By default the script will use the ssh public key from your default ssh location.

-*Note: you must set each of the below environment variables (AZURE_TENANT_ID, AZURE_CLIENT_ID and AZURE_CLIENT_SECRET) prior to running the script.*
+*Note: you must set each of the environment variables (`AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`) prior to running the script, and either set `AZURE_SUBSCRIPTION_ID` or replace it in the script.
+See the numbered list above for instructions on how to do this.*

 ``` python
 import os.path